On April 21st, 2020, CanPath announced the launch of its COVID-19 Initiative in support of national COVID-19 related research activities.

-Working alongside national and global partners, CanPath developed a COVID-19 specific questionnaire that is being distributed to over 400,000 CanPath and partner cohort participants across Canada.
-This data collection initiative will help measure the spread and severity of COVID-19 in communities across Canada.
+Working alongside national and global partners, CanPath developed a COVID-19 specific questionnaire that was distributed to all participants across Canada.
+This data collection initiative helped to measure the spread and severity of COVID-19 in communities across Canada.

-Data collected through the COVID-19 Questionnaire will be made available to researchers by the end of 2020.
-Analysis of the COVID-19 data collected will be supported by CanPath’s existing cohort data and linkages to administrative health databases.
+Data collected through the COVID-19 Questionnaire are now available to researchers.
+Analysis of the COVID-19 data collected can be supported by CanPath’s existing cohort data and linkages to administrative health databases.
 To request access to the data, view CanPath’s Access Process here.

-The CanPath COVID-19 Questionnaire is being distributed by all six of our regional Canadian cohorts: BC Generations Project, Alberta’s Tomorrow Project, Manitoba Tomorrow Project, Ontario Health Study, CARTaGENE (Quebec), and the Atlantic Partnership for Tomorrow’s Health.
+The CanPath COVID-19 Questionnaire was distributed by all six of our regional Canadian cohorts: BC Generations Project, Alberta’s Tomorrow Project, Manitoba Tomorrow Project, Ontario Health Study, CARTaGENE (Quebec), and the Atlantic Partnership for Tomorrow’s Health.

 Information collected by the CanPath COVID-19 Questionnaire includes: